 - Viscoelastic modulus: is a term, which defines the ratio between stress and strain after any duration of stress or strain.
 This ratio is frequently referred to as the “apparent modulus”.
 The “viscoelastic modulus” terminology, however, appears to be a more descriptive and appropriate companion to the term “elastic modulus” which is well known to any Structural Designer.

 All GRP pipes exhibit both, creep and relaxation.
 Various tests are performed to ascertain and measure these phenomena according to the relevant international standards.

 Creep is studied through long-term pressure tests according to ASTM D2992, and tests are also conducted in compliance with ASTM D5365 – Standard Test Method for Long-Term Ring-Bending Strain of Fiberglass (Glass-Fiber-Reinforced Thermosetting-Resin) Pipe.

 Relaxation is measured by means of another long-term test (similar to ASTM D5365), where the pipe ring specimens are subject to constant deformations of different extents during testing.
 The leading standard is ASTM D3681 – Standard Test Method for Chemical Resistance of Fiberglass (Glass-Fiber-Reinforced Thermosetting-Resin) Pipe in a Deflected Condition, also called the strain corrosion test.

 The strain corrosion test is especially required for sewer pipes, which are used mainly in warm climate conditions.

 Do you have any questions or concerns about viscoelastic materials?

-Feel free to contact us by simply completing the form below and we will help you out.
+Feel free to contact us by clicking on the button below and we will help you out.